neoaegis6-studio/python_2026/README.md

-# python_2026
+# Python Practice

-My Python learning journey
+This repository documents my journey learning Python fundamentals:
+- functions
+- loops
+- lists
+- small exercises

+Code is written for clarity and learning, not optimization.